godotengine/godot-docs/development/cpp/custom_audiostreams.rst

 ---------------------

-An AudioStream consists of three components; data container, stream name, and an AudioStreamPlayback friend class generator.
-Audio data can be loaded a number of ways such as an internal counter for a tone generator, internal/external buffer, or a file reference.
+An AudioStream consists of three components: data container, stream name, and an AudioStreamPlayback friend class generator.
+Audio data can be loaded in a number of ways such as with an internal counter for a tone generator, internal/external buffer, or a file reference.